rgeraskin/vscode-commitizen-rg/README.md

 It is a fork of [KnisterPeter/vscode-commitizen](https://github.com/KnisterPeter/vscode-commitizen) with following features:

 1. Support for more places to look for the config file
+1. Put the commit message in the commit message in the source control input box on failure

 ## Usage